fran757/battles/README.md

 ## Getting Started

-You'll need numpy and PyQt5.
+You'll need numpy and PyQt5 with Python 3.7.
 To start a simulation just run

 ```
-python main.py
+python3.7 main.py
 ```

 ## Authors